CollectionBuilder/cb-docs/docs/pages/basics.md

 Check our [Markdown glossary entry]({{ '/docs/glossary/#markdown' | relative_url }}) for resources and tutorials!

+Note that the Markdown content on most pages will start with a h2 heading (`##`).
+This convention will match the standard layout in the output HTML.
+Use h2 (`##`) for the main headings in your pages.

-Alternatively, you can create page stubs with the `.html` extension if you prefer writing HTML directly.
+Instead of ".md", you can create page stubs with the ".html" and write directly in HTML.
+This is often helpful if you have more complex layout than Markdown can handle gracefully (or you just prefer writing HTML with lots of pointy brackets!).

 ## Navigation